 This course is typically offered in Fall of odd years.

 This course examines vertebrate fossils and their importance for interpreting and reconstructing terrestrial ecosystems.
 Students will learn the basics of vertebrate skeletal anatomy, interpret transport and depositional histories of skeletal elements and assemblages, and combine this information with geologic data to reconstruct paleoenvironmental settings and paleocommunity associations.
-Several class sessions will meet off-campus at local museums; one weekend field trip is required.
+Some class sessions will meet off-campus at local museums.

 Course Attributes: WI